Standing Up for Third-Party and Grandparents’ Rights

 - The grandparent’s good faith in filing an application

-If previously the grandparent cared for the child on a full-time basis, the parent will have to show that grandparent visitation is NOT in the child’s best interest.
+If the grandparent had previously cared for the child on a full-time basis, the parent will have to show that grandparent visitation is NOT in the child’s best interest.

 We will help you understand what to expect in the legal process and whether you have a strong case.